ghanashyamvtatti/babble/README.md

 .
-├── common                  # Contains utilities and protobufs common to the entire project ├── config                  # Application session level data structures and their initial values ├── models                  # Individual data structures (users and posts) ├── services                # Services layer code for user auth, subscriptions and posts ├── controllers             # Controllers for the various endpoints defined in web.go ├── dtos                    # Data Transfer Objects (shapes the data in the format expected by the UI) ├── UI                      # ReactJS based UI
+├── common                  # Contains utilities and protobufs common to the entire project ├── config                  # Application session level data structures and their initial values ├── servers                 # Contains gRPC servers for Auth, User, Post, Subscription and Data services ├── controllers             # Controllers for the various endpoints defined in web.go ├── dtos                    # Data Transfer Objects (shapes the data in the format expected by the UI) ├── UI                      # ReactJS based UI